Suitceyes-Project-Code/Tactile-Board-Listener/index.md

 ---

 # Home
+The Tactile Board is a mobile Augmentative and Alternative Communication (AAC) device for individuals with deafblindness.
+The Tactile Board allows text and speech to be translated into vibrotactile signs that are displayed real-time to the user via a haptic wearable.

 This repository contains code for the Python scripts that are responsible for listening for messages that arrive from the Tactile Board<sup>[1](#ft_1)</sup> application through the MQTT message bus.

 If you are looking for the repository of the Android application, click [here](https://github.com/AffectiveCognitiveInstitute/Tactile-Board).